-Whether you choose a rechargeable model or the battery-powered model is based on personal preference.
-Battery operated models may be inconvenient for a cruise if you don’t have a place to buy more batteries.
+Whether you choose a rechargeable or battery-powered model is based on personal preference.
+Battery-operated models may be inconvenient for a cruise if you don’t have a place to buy more batteries.

 Some models sets exclude things like charging cords and batteries.
-You will want to take note of any extra expenses like these when considering the value of each set you look at.
+You will want to note any extra expenses like these when considering the value of each set you look at.

-Advanced technologies and extra features may make it hard for kids to use the walkie-talkies.
-Everyone in the group should be knowledgeable about how to operate the walkie-talkies before going your separate ways.
+Advanced technologies and extra features may make it hard for kids to use walkie-talkies.
+Everyone in the group should know how to operate the walkie-talkies before going their separate ways.

 As mentioned before, some models will require a license.
 This can not be stressed enough.
-It is imperative that you either choose a set that doesn’t require a license (FRS) or obtain the proper license before using the walkie-talkies.
+You must either choose a set that doesn’t require a license (FRS) or obtain the proper license before using the walkie-talkies.

 With all of these factors considered and the terms and technology explained, you should be able to choose a set of walkie-talkies that best suits you and your group members’ needs and abilities.